in-toto/in-toto/doc/source/installing.rst

     apt install in-toto

-This should provide all dependencies you need to run in-toto
+This should provide all dependencies you need to run in-toto.

 On Arch Linux